-If you go to the front panel and press , then , then Paper > Form feed and cut, the printer advances the paper and makes a straight cut across the front edge.
+If you go to the front panel and press , then Paper > Form feed and cut, the printer advances the paper and makes a straight cut across the front edge.
 There are several possible reasons why you might want to do this.

-- To trim the leading edge of the paper if it is damaged or not straight. - To feed and cut the paper when the automatic cutter has been disabled. - To cancel the waiting time and print the available pages immediately, if the printer is waiting to nest more pages. - NOTE: The printheads are serviced after each print, and the paper cannot be cut until the process completes, so you may notice a delay. - NOTE: Some paper types cannot be cut by the automatic cutter.
-In this case, the printer advances the paper without trying to cut it. - CAUTION: Remove the cut piece from the output tray.
+- To trim the leading edge of the paper if it is damaged or not straight. - To feed and cut the paper when the automatic cutter has been disabled. - To cancel the waiting time and print the available pages immediately, if the printer is waiting to nest more pages (T1300 series only).

+NOTE: The printheads are serviced after each print, and the paper cannot be cut until the process completes, so you may notice a delay.

+CAUTION: Remove the cut piece from the output tray.
 If strips or short prints are left in the output tray the printer could jam.

-- NOTE: Photo and coated paper requires careful handling, see The print is scuffed or scratched on page 133. - To move the paper without cutting it, see Move the paper on page 46.
+NOTE: Photo and coated paper requires careful handling, see The print is scuffed or scratched on page 147.

+☆ TIP: To move the paper without cutting it, see Move the paper on page 41.

-ENWW Feed and cut the paper 47
+ENWW Feed and cut the paper 43

-6 Working with two rolls
+Working with two rolls (T1300 series)